 - Recipient of the Iowa Performance Fellowship

-He is active as an orchestral, chamber, and solo performer and has performed with the New England Philharmonic, Boston Philharmonic, Cedar Rapids, and Quad Cities Symphony Orchestras.
-He has also performed as featured soloist with the Moscow Chamber Orchestra, PLU Wind Ensemble, PLU Orchestra, PLU Chorale, and the Choir of the West, the Tacoma Community College Orchestra, and the Tacoma Brass Band.
+He is active as an orchestral, chamber, and solo performer and has performed with the New England Philharmonic, and the Boston Philharmonic, Cedar Rapids, and Quad Cities Symphony Orchestras.
+Lyman has also performed as featured soloist with the Moscow Chamber Orchestra, PLU Wind Ensemble, PLU Symphony Orchestra, The University Chorale, Choir of the West, the Tacoma Community College Orchestra, and the Tacoma Brass Band.
 He plays throughout the northwest as a member of the Seattle-based Mosaic Brass Quintet.
-He has appeared with the Vashon Opera and Tacoma Symphony Orchestras, at the Olympic Music Festival, and is a faculty member at the summer Evergreen Music Festival.
+He has appeared with the Vashon Opera and Tacoma Symphony Orchestras, at the Olympic Music Festival, and is on the summer faculty at the Evergreen Music Festival.
 He also serves as director of the Tacoma Young Chamber Players, the South Sound’s premier chamber music experience for young adults.

 Dr. Lyman’s articles have been published by American Music and the International Trumpet Guild Journal.
 His trumpet warm-up book Practical Daily Warm-Ups for Trumpet is published by Keveli Music.
 The Lyric Brass Quintet’s CD, American Music for Brass Quintet, is available from Emeritus Recordings.
 A second album, featuring the world-premiere recording of Luther: Seven Scenes for Brass Quintet by PLU Emeritus faculty member Dr. Jerry Kracht, will be released in October, 2018.
 Dr. Lyman lives in Tacoma with his wife Anne, son Milo, and daughter Eleanor.
 In his spare time he enjoys trying to stay upright on his mountain bike, and being a disgruntled Red Sox fan.